-Camp Williams consists 145 acres with a small lake, a swimming pool, a southwestern adobe style mess hall, a trading post, a water front for boating activities, camp office, ranger cabin, and 11 well shaded camp sites.
+Camp Williams consists of 145 acres with a small lake, a southwestern adobe style mess hall, a trading post, a water front for boating activities, camp office, ranger cabin, and 11 well shaded camp sites.

 Camp Williams is approved for use by Cub Scout Packs, as well as other units in the Cimarron Council.
-Each summer, Camp Williams host a week of Cub Scout Family Camp and hosts a number of other events during the year including some Order of the Arrow activities.
+Camp Williams hosts a number of events during the year including some Order of the Arrow activities.

 Williams Scout Reservation is located 26.5 miles west of Enid, Oklahoma near the towns of Cleo Springs and Fairview.
 From Enid, look for where U.S. Highway 412 goes from a four lane highway to a two lane, the entrance is just a few miles beyond that.
 Look for a large cell phone tower just off to the right of Highway 412.
 This is where you need to turn LEFT to head to Williams.
 There is a sign for the Scout Camp.
 Go to the end of that road (3.5 miles) until the pavement ends, there you will see the entrance to camp.